Nottingham and Nottinghamshire

 Suicide (from 2015)

-Concerns summary
+Concerns summary (AI summary)

 Prison staff failed to conduct meaningful ACCT observations and share critical risk information for at-risk prisoners.
 Furthermore, there was a failure to secure and retain accurate documentary evidence following a death in custody.

-HMPPS states that HMP Nottingham has increased SASH/ACCT awareness training for staff and introduced a 'trigger' database to improve risk information sharing.
-Additionally, ACCT books are now no longe
+HMP Nottingham has increased SASH/ACCT awareness training for staff and introduced a 'trigger' database for sharing pertinent risk information.
+ACCT books are no longer removed from the wing during quality checks to ensure contemporaneous entries.

 Theo Bradley